Rongmario/FormatJ/README.md

 - **Author's layout matters.** The `preservation.*` rules keep blank lines, chain breaks and hand-arranged initializers the author chose.
 Refusing to do that is what makes a formatter correct but unpleasant.
-- **One answer about the author's lines.** Ten rules across four groups turn on the same question — did the author write this on one line? — so it is answered in one place and they cannot disagree.
-  A rule only ever makes the single line possible; whether it is taken is still the layout engine's decision against `wrapping.max-line-length`, and what comes out when it is not taken is exactly what an already-expanded construct produces.

 ## Library Usage